Skip to main content

 William De Morgan copper lustreware vase and plate, Leighton House

-In 1887, William married Evelyn Pickering, a successful painter who had exhibited her paintings alongside Leighton at the Grosvenor Gallery in London.
-When Leighton House first became a museum after the artist’s death, Evelyn De Morgan was one of the first artists to exhibit there, holding a successful solo show in 1902.
+A successful painter who had exhibited her paintings alongside Frederic Leighton at the Grosvenor Gallery in London, when Leighton House first became a museum after the Leighton’s death, Evelyn De Morgan was one of the first artists to exhibit, holding a successful solo show in 1902.

 Her painting Victoria Dolorosa (1900) was exhibited in this show, a timely and strategic placement of a picture which deals with war at the time when the British involvement in the controversial Boer War was under much public scrutiny.
 As a pacifist artist, Evelyn De Morgan tried to view war as a tool of eventual peace, but she fully understood the brutality and toll on humanity it took.
 'Victoria Dolorosa' means sorrowful victory in Latin.
 Her comment in this picture is that whilst one side wins in war, there is a huge price to pay for humanity.
 The soldier receives a crown, but it is from the angel of death.

-The version of this painting now in the Leighton House collection (donated by Mr Pickering in 1919) is a study for the painting in gold pigment on dark paper.
-This emphasizes the perceived glory of war, but the paper suggests how delicate this image is.
-Evelyn De Morgan made a number of these beautiful gold drawings, a rare material and technique which was used by her and the painter Edward Burne-Jones.
+A study for this painting now in the Leighton House collection (donated by Mr Pickering in 1919) is depicted in gold pigment on dark paper.
+Evelyn De Morgan made a number of these beautiful gold drawings, a rare material and technique which formed the focus of the exhibition Evelyn De Morgan: The Gold Drawings at Leighton House in 2023.

 Evelyn De Morgan 'Victoria Dolorosa' (1900), Leighton House